JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 ## EPS images

 EPS (Encapsulated PostScript) files created by Luxor (or any Cairo-based package) can be re-imported and placed on the current drawing with the [`placeeps`](@ref) function.
-The EPS commands are converted to the equivalent Luxor commands and evaluated immediately in the context of the current drawing and context.
+This function converts the EPS commands to the equivalent Luxor commands and evaluates them immediately in the context of the current drawing.

 !!! warning

     This function is designed to extract just the coordinates of paths from an EPS file.
-An EPS file can contain much more information about an image than just the
+An EPS file can contain much more information about an image than
-    coordinates: there's image and pixel data, font data, linear color gradients, and so on.
-These are not translated into Luxor functions.
-This function interprets some of the EPS commands in a Cairo-generated EPS "Prolog"; EPS files created by other applications will likely not contain this Cairo-generated Prolog, and so won't be interpreted at all (or will go wrong in interesting ways).
+    coordinates: there migth be image and pixel data, font data, linear color gradients, and so on.
+These are _not_ translated into equivalent Luxor functions.
+This function interprets the EPS commands in a Cairo-generated EPS "Prolog"; EPS files created by other applications will likely not contain this Cairo-generated Prolog, and so won't be interpreted at all (or will go wrong in interesting ways).

-In the next example, an SVG file is placed and exported to an EPS file, then the EPS file is imported and placed on a new drawing with Luxor functions instead of EPS commands.
-It's placed at an angle for no good reason.
-When saved as SVG, the graphics will be in SVG format again.
-Some losses are to be expected!
+In this example, an SVG file `linnux.svg` is placed and exported to an EPS file `linux.eps`, then this EPS file is imported and placed on a new SVG drawing using Luxor functions instead of EPS commands, respecting the current scale and orientation.
+Finally, when the SVG document is finished, the graphics will be in SVG format again.

 ```@example
 using Luxor